Free aptitude tests, practice aptitude tests (job customised to Australia) including free aptitude test example questions 2024

 The question is:

-This question requires you to identify the correct sequence of ‘input’ shapes based on the provided sequence of ‘output’ shapes.
+This diagrammatic test question requires you to identify the correct sequence of ‘input’ shapes based on the provided sequence of ‘output’ shapes.
 For this style of question, you are not provided the input sequence, rather, only the output sequence and an “Effect Operator”.
 These operators modify the input shapes in different ways to transform them into the output result.
 To solve this task, you must work backwards starting with the output sequence with reference to the operator and applying the effect in reverse to identify the correct input sequence.

 In this question there is only one operator or effect.
 Based on the illustrated instruction panel, effect * changes the shapes and sizes of all white figures (from squares to circles or from circles to squares and from big to small or small to big).
 To reverse this effect, we need to change back all the white figures’ shapes and sizes.
 This means changing the first small, white square into a big, white circle and changing the second figure, which is a big, white circle into a small, white square.
 The sequence of figures after reversing this effect is: a big, white circle, followed by a small, white square and a small, black circle.